laurent-greyling/backup-storage/IO.ToggleWebApp/readme.md

 ### What is needed

 First off you need to create an Azure Active Directory (AAD) application.
-This can easily be done by using the `CreateServicePrincipalAAD.ps1` powershell cmdlet.
+This can easily be done by using the `CreateServicePrincipalAAD.ps1` powershell cmdlet in the `PowerShellScripts` folder.

 Replace the given fields with your own credentials and ids.
 Run this cmdlet and it will create everything for you.